 The CER won best UK international affairs think-tank at the Prospect Think Tank Awards 2015.Visit Website

-This report from the UK think tank Centre for European Reform examines whether the EU should make foreign policy decisions…Read more
+This report from UK think tank the Centre for European Reform looks at how the West can take a more…Read more

 No related events yet, please check back later